Ophthalmology Technologist: Job Description, Duties and Salary

 Ophthalmology Technologist Job Description

-An ophthalmology technologist, or ophthalmology technician, works with ophthalmologists, medical doctors who specialize in the diagnoses and treatment of eye diseases and disorders.
+Ophthalmology technologists work with ophthalmologists, medical doctors who specialize in the diagnoses and treatment of eye diseases and disorders.
 Ophthalmology technologists work in a number of capacities, including assisting during eye surgery and setting up and performing maintenance on equipment.
-In addition, ophthalmology technologists often perform diagnostic testing, including measuring a patients vision.
+In addition, ophthalmology technologists often perform diagnostic testing, including measuring a patient's vision.
 Technologists in this career field must be familiar with ophthalmic pharmacology and understand the use of corrective lenses.

 Ophthalmology Technologist Duties